 The Power of Self-Calibration (And Letting Go of 32 Vintage Fur Coats)

+2025 was a year of massive, earth-shifting changes, and my body essentially demanded a pause.
 For me, celebration isn’t about bubble baths or forced positivity.
 It’s about recalibration.
 It’s about taking a hard look at the baggage you carry, realizing you don’t need it to survive anymore, and letting it go.

 Why Side Projects Are Essential for Growth